In Search of Projectively Equivariant Networks

-Using well-known results from group theory, we subsequently describe the structure of the resulting networks both in general and for several important special cases.
-It turns out that for a few important special cases, including the rotation group $\SO(3)$, the projectively equivariant linear layers are exactly the same as the ordinarily equivariant ones.
-The equivalence is slightly surprising, since projective equivariance is a weaker condition and hence should allow more expressive architectures.
+The most interesting consequence of Theorem \ref{th:main} is a negative one: In two important cases, including the $\SO(3)$-action in the pinhole camera model and permutations acting on tensors of not extremely high order, the linear layers that are equivariant in the standard sense (\emph{linearly equivariant}) are \emph{exactly the same} as the projectively equivariant ones.
+This is surprising, since projective equivariance is a weaker condition and hence should allow more expressive architectures.
+Consequently, any projectively equivariant multilayer perceptron must in these cases either also be linearly equivariant, or employ non-trivial projectively equivariant non-linearities.

-Our theoretical considerations are accompanied by some empirical proof-of-concept experiments on modified MNIST data, and spinor valued data in Section \ref{sec:exp}.
+Theorem \ref{th:main} also suggests a natural way of constructing a projectively equivariant network that for certain groups is different from the linearly equivariant one.
+These networks are introduced in Section~\ref{sec:projarc}.
+We then describe a potential application for them: Classification problems with class-varying symmetries.
+In Section \ref{sec:vierer}, we describe this application, and perform some proof-of-concept experiments on modified MNIST data.
+In Section~\ref{sec:exp} we generalize Tensor Field Networks~\citep{tensorfield} to spinor valued data, whereby we obtain a network that is equivariant to projective actions of $\SO(3)$.

+It should be stressed that the main purpose of this article is \emph{not} to construct new architectures that can beat the state of the art on concrete learning tasks, but rather to theoretically invest what projectively equivariant networks can (and more importantly, cannot) be constructed using the geometric deep learning framework.
+The boundaries that we establish will guide any practitioner trying to exploit projective equivariance.

+We have for convenience collected important notation used in this article in Table~\ref{tab:glossary}.
+Appendix~\ref{app:defs} also contains definitions of the mathematical objects we use in the article.